 Replacing your Library Card - You can replace your lost library card for free at any branch library with proper identification (Photo ID and Proof of Address).

-If you do not have a library card, you can get a temporary registation with limited privileges.
-Your Library Card, with full privileges, will be available at your local branch for pick up.
+Temporary Registration - If you do not have a library card, you can get a temporary registation with limited privileges.
+Complete the registration process and pickup your Library Card, with full privileges at your local branch.
+Click here for temporary registration

-Library Cards are Required for Computer Access - Customers who are unable to provide full information on our application may register for a computer access card by giving only their name, zip code and date of birth.
+Library Cards or Computer Access Only Cards are Required for Computer Access - Customers who are unable to provide full information on our application may register for a computer access card by giving only their name, zip code and date of birth.
 With this card, customers will be able to use our public computers, but will not have full borrowing privileges.
 For full borrowing privileges further information will be required, such as proof of residency and a photo ID.

 Instructions for Bulk (Group) Library Card Applications

 Dear Bulk Library Card Application Coordinator: Please follow these guidelines when submitting applications for library cards for a class or large group of children:

 When individual children will take the completed application to their nearest public library to have a library card issued:

 - Obtain one library card application form and one Letter to Parent/Guardian form from the library for each child that will be applying for a card.